 Suspension Lifts

-I know I just spent a lot of time speaking kindly of spacer lifts and it may seem like I don’t think anyone should spend extra money on a suspension lift.
-On the contrary, I am in the process of installing aftermarket springs on my Subaru and may even consider a full suspension upgrade in the future.
+I just spent a lot of time speaking kindly of spacer lifts and it may seem like I don’t think anyone should spend extra money on a suspension lift.
+On the contrary, I actually believe there are many situations where a suspension lift could be the best choice for a person.

 Let’s briefly look at the three types of suspension lifts available for Subarus.